cungnv/exactdata/index.md

                 <div class="text-center">
                   <h4>Price monitoring service</h4>
                 </div>
+                <p class="text-center">to monitor product prices from websites<small></small></p>
                 <p>

-                    Want to monitor product prices from your competitor website?
+                    You tell us the website(s) or products to track prices/inventory status daily/weekly.
                     <br/>
-                    We will help building the scraper to crawl those products daily/weekly.
+                    We build the scraper to crawl those products regulary.
-                    Depend on your need, it'll extract price, name, images, inventory level, etc. and send you the data feed continuously.
+                    Depending on your need, it'll extract price, name, images, inventory level, etc. and send you the data feed continuously.

                 </p>